azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![The Browser window displays the Contoso Hotels webpage, with a Join Chat window open below.](media/image104.png 'Browser window')

-    > Note: It may take a couple of minutes for the browser to render.
+    > **Note**: It may take a couple of minutes for the browser to render.
 You must use a modern browser like Chrome or Edge.

 ### Task 3: Testing hotel lobby chat